johntango/StreamingAvatarJohn/README.md

 # Keys are now all in server.js and index.js pulls the HeyGen Keys it needs from server
+## We need to create a onetime token and only use that on the server.
+There is an API to do this.
+## However starting up a session in the Streaming API is handled differently to here.
+Here the setup is
+## low level calls.
+In NextJS version they use Streaming API but its a bit opaque as to its use.

 # Special Agent with VectorDB knowledge base.
 Using OpenAI Assistant.
 Agent